amm009uk/sonoff_Basic/README.md

 - Custom firmware to take greater control and integrate with an MQTT Broker.
 The Broker would typically integrate with your Home Automation system

-- Device will respond to an MQTT message, onboard toggle and a switch on GPIO-14 if connected
+- Device will respond to:
+    1. MQTT message
+    2. onboard toggle
+    3. GPIO-14 switch if connected

 - WiFi or MQTT drop outs are handled automatically